 - Add celery and carrots and season with the salt and pepper.
 Saute until all the vegetables are soft, about 8-10 minutes.

 - Add the garlic and cook another 2 minutes.

-- If using a food processor, add half the tomato sauce into the bowl of a food processor and process until smooth.
+- Before blending, remove bay leaves.
+If using a food processor, add half the tomato sauce into the bowl of a food processor and process until smooth.
 Continue with remaining tomato sauce.

 - If using an immersion blender (possibly the best device ever!), just blend the sauce right there in the pot.

 - Once sauce is completely pureed, return to the pot.
 Add additional salt or pepper as desired.
 Add unsalted butter, 1 tablespoon at a time, to round out the flavors.
 (I usually wind up adding about 2 tablespoons).
 The butter will cut some of the acidity of the tomatoes.